kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 The Proxy will update accordingly.

-We can now make a request to the proxy and will find that we get the `403` response for any endpoint:
+Make a request to the proxy, which now returns a `403` response for any endpoint:

 ```bash
 $ curl "$(glooctl proxy url)/all-pets"